nzeu/frogmake/README.md

 # frogmake
 frogmake will compile with gcc from instructions given in a frogm.toml file, similar to cmake but my goal is to make it more like rust's cargo. [for now only works on unix based systems]

-# Build from source
+# Build from source or download the latest release
-use make in the build directory to compile the project.
-Make install should come soon
+You can build it from source with make, i have yet to implement a make install target Or you can download the binary for the latest release

 # How to use
 Right now fromgake lacks features so it only uses 2 tables: build and files